eam-00/Linux-Notes/Docker/docker-index.md

 Kubernetes was built to run on distributed systems where there can be hundreds of worker nodes in which Pods would be running.

 1. Pods on a node can communicate with all Pods on all nodes w/o NAT.
+2. All Nodes can communicate with all Pods w/o NAT.
+3. The IP that a Pod sees itself as its own is the same IP that others Pod see their own.

 ## Liveness Probe
 Apps running for long periods of time eventually transition to a broken state, there is no recovery other than restart.